Nilrudra1999/Understanding-DSA/analysis/basic_analysis.md

 ## Analysis on Function 2: apples()

 Let n represent the value passed to the function<br>
-Let T(n) represent the total number of operations done by the function apples()
+Let T(n) represent the total number of operations done by apples() given n

 ```python
 def apples(n):